drdavide/DataScience_projects_streamlit/README.md

 # Data science projects with streamlit

-Collection of few data science projects to practice streamlit library for python
+Collection of a few data science projects to practice streamlit library for python

+## List of app

+1. Stock price 01

 ### To run the apps